elixir-europe/rdmkit/pages/your_domain/single_cell_sequencing.md

 ### Solutions

 - **Effective Archiving**: Use established data repositories such as {% tool "gene-expression-omnibus" %} (GEO) or {% tool "arrayexpress" %} for storage of experimental descriptive metadata and processed data such as count matrices.
 The corresponding raw sequencing data can be optimally archived at {% tool "sequence-read-archive" %} or {% tool "european-nucleotide-archive" %}. {% tool "annotare" %} can be used to faciltate deposition of data to the {% tool "arrayexpress" %} collection in {% tool "biostudies" %}.
-This tool offer support for various metadata standards; in the case of single-cell experiments it is recommended to follow the {% tool "minsce" %} guidelines.
+This tool offers support for various metadata standards; in the case of single-cell experiments it is recommended to follow the {% tool "minsce" %} guidelines.

 - **Ethical Data Handling**: Emphasise the importance of informed consent and ethical considerations in data-sharing agreements.
 Following the privacy and ethical regulation of the hosting country or institution, using the data sharing infrastructure corresponding to the level of privacy required by the data.

-- **Collaboration Platforms**: Explore version control systems (e.g., {% tool "git" %}), data sharing platforms (e.g., {% tool "zenodo" %}), data analysis platforms (e.g., {% tool "galaxy" %}), and domain-specific repositories (e.g., {% tool "single-cell-portal" %}) to facilitate efficient data sharing, analysis, and collaboration.
+- **Collaboration Platforms**: Explore version control systems (e.g. {% tool "git" %}), data sharing platforms (e.g. {% tool "zenodo" %}), data analysis platforms (e.g. {% tool "galaxy" %}), and domain-specific repositories (e.g. {% tool "single-cell-portal" %}) to facilitate efficient data sharing, analysis, and collaboration.

 - **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerisation technologies such as {% tool "docker" %} to encapsulate analysis environments and to ensure analysis can be reproduced with the exact same tool version.
 Particularly, {% tool "biocontainers" %} comes in handy when dealing with bioinformatics tools.
 Prioritise the documentation for analysis workflows, code, and metadata using standardised formats and sharing them in version-controlled repositories. {% tool "galaxy" %} provides a solution for containerisation, versioning, workflow management and reproducibility for novice users.